-US seeks info on road, gambling companies in Illinois probe
+Illinois state senator quits powerful panel amid FBI probe

 SPRINGFIELD, Ill.
-(AP) — An Illinois state senator under federal investigation for possible bribery and fraud involving state construction work resigned Friday from his post as head of the powerful Senate Transportation Committee, hours after the chamber released an unredacted search warrant revealing more details about an FBI raid last month.
+(AP) — An Illinois state senator under federal investigation for possible bribery and fraud involving state construction work resigned Friday as head of the powerful Senate Transportation Committee, hours after the chamber released an unredacted search warrant revealing more details about an FBI raid last month.

+The release of the document also prompted a suburban Chicago alderman mentioned in the warrant, architect Cesar Santoy, to quit the Illinois Tollway board post to which Democratic Gov. J.B.
+Pritzker appointed him last winter.
+Santoy left at the urging of Pritzker, who last week had also demanded that Chicago Democratic Sen. Martin Sandoval quit his post as chairman of the Transportation Committee.

+The unredacted search warrant shows that when authorities scoured Sandoval’s home and offices on Sept.
+24, they were seeking information related to Santoy and the architectural company he founded, Studio ARQ.
+Brendan Shiller, Santoy’s attorney, said federal officials have told Santoy that neither he nor his company is a target of the investigation.

-The document shows that when authorities raided Sen. Martin Sandoval’s offices Sept.
-24, they were seeking information related to a red-light camera program in the Chicago area, a video gambling company, an electric utility and a commissioner for Chicago-area Cook County.
+The document shows that among other things, agents also sought information about SafeSpeed, which helps enforce a red-light camera program in the Chicago area; video gambling company Gold Rush Amusements; electric utility ComEd and its parent company, Exelon; and Cook County Commissioner Jeffrey Tobolski.

-The Senate previously released a heavily redacted version of the search warrant from the U.S. attorney’s office in Springfield showing that authorities were searching for information related to lobbyists and construction companies and employees of the Illinois Department of Transportation.
+The Illinois Senate previously released a heavily redacted version of the search warrant from the U.S. attorney’s office in Springfield showing that authorities wanted information related to lobbyists and construction companies and employees of the Illinois Department of Transportation.
+It indicated a search for “items related to any official action taken in exchange for a benefit.”
+Agents hauled out boxes and bags full of computer equipment, cellphones and documents including a campaign-related spreadsheet.

-Sandoval, a Chicago Democrat who has not been charged with wrongdoing, did not return a call seeking comment on his resignation or the details revealed in the unredacted warrant.
+As committee chairman, Sandoval was a key player last spring in legislative approval of Pritzker’s $45 billion state construction plan.
+Sandoval has not been charged with wrongdoing and did not return a call seeking comment Friday on his resignation or the details revealed in the unredacted warrant.

+In demanding Sandoval’s resignation, Pritzker had noted that the governor’s staff clashed repeatedly with Sandoval during construction-plan negotiations.
+In particular, Sandoval wanted the state to allow recycled asphalt shingles to be used in road construction, which was rejected.

+Asphalt contractor Michael Vondra is among the people mentioned in the search warrant.
+One of his companies, Southwind RAS, based in the Chicago suburb of Bartlett, specializes in recycling asphalt roof shingles.
+Vondra did not return messages seeking comment.

-With his resignation as chairman of the Transportation Committee, he relinquishes a $10,570 per-year stipend.
+Relinquishing the committee post means Sandoval forfeits a $10,570 per-year stipend.
 He will continue to receive his $69,460 legislative salary.

-As committee chairman, Sandoval was a key player last spring in legislative approval of Democratic Gov. J.B.
-Pritzker’s $45 billion state infrastructure plan.

-Companies named in the unredacted warrant include SafeSpeed, which provides municipalities cameras to enforce red-light compliance; gambling company Gold Rush Amusements; and ComEd and its parent company, Excelon.
-Agents also sought information related to Cook County Commissioner Jeffrey Tobolski and a staff member and asphalt contractor Michael Vondra.

-SafeSpeed spokesman Dennis Culloton said the company conducts business “ethically and with integrity.”

-“We do not condone any departure from these core values,” Culloton said.
-“As a company, we do not tolerate wrongdoing or public corruption and we support efforts to root it out.”
+As for Santoy, his attorney said he complied with a government request for “certain communications.”
+Shiller declined to elaborate.

+Speaking to reporters in Chicago, Pritzker said Santoy’s “very thorough” background check didn’t turn up any concerns.
+But, the governor added, “Corruption and self-dealing are unacceptable and it will be rooted out, whether it’s in my administration or in the Legislature.”

 Exelon had revealed in a federal filing Thursday that it is cooperating with investigators.
+SafeSpeed, which has red-light enforcement cameras in 30 Chicago-area suburbs, conducts business “ethically and with integrity,” spokesman Dennis Culloton said, adding that the company won’t tolerate wrongdoing or public corruption.

-Messages left for Tobolski, Gold Rush owner Rick Heidner and Vondra were not immediately returned.
+Messages left for Tobolski and Gold Rush owner Rick Heidner were not returned.

 The revelations drew sharp criticism from Illinois Republican Party Chairman Tim Schneider.